Financial Services Forum: 2000 - Origins

+2017 - New leadership

-On September 20, 2017, the Forum announced the appointment of Kevin Fromer as its new President and Chief Executive Officer.
+On September 20, 2017, the Forum announced the appointment of Kevin Fromer as its new president and Chief Executive Officer.

 In January 2019, the Financial Services Forum announced that Morgan Stanley Chairman and CEO James Gorman would serve as the Chairman of its Board, a position previously held by Brian Moynihan, CEO of Bank of America.
 Citigroup CEO Michael Corbat assumed the Board's Vice Chairman role in 2019.